imran517/node-js-api/README.md

 # node-js-api

-A simple nodejs base api without any framework.
+A simple nodejs api without any framework.

 ## Requirements